On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Introduction

 \subsection{Related Work}

-In various scenarios, sampling at or above the Nyquist rate is not necessary for preserving signal information if certain signal structures are appropriately exploited \cite{ButSte1992,MisEld2011}.
+In various scenarios, sampling above the Nyquist rate is not necessary for preserving signal information in the sense that it generates a discrete-time sufficient statistic, provided that certain signal structures are appropriately exploited \cite{ButSte1992,MisEld2011}.
 Take multiband signals for example, that reside within several subbands over a wide spectrum.
 If the spectral support is known, then the sampling rate necessary for perfect signal reconstruction is the spectral occupancy, termed the \textit{Landau rate} \cite{Landau1967}.
 Such signals admit perfect recovery when sampled at rates approaching the Landau rate, assuming appropriately chosen sampling sets (e.g. \cite{HerleyWong1999,VenkataramaniBresler2001}).
-Inspired by recent ``compressive sensing'' \cite{CandRomTao06,Don2006,eldar2012compressed} ideas, spectrum-blind sub-Nyquist samplers have also been developed for multiband signals \cite{MisEld2010Theory2Practice}, pulse streams \cite{BluDraVetMarCou2008,GedTurEld2010}, etc. These sampling-theoretic works, however, were not based on capacity as a metric in the sampler design.
+Inspired by recent ``compressed sensing'' \cite{CandRomTao06,Don2006,eldar2012compressed} ideas, spectrum-blind sub-Nyquist samplers have also been developed for multiband signals \cite{MisEld2010Theory2Practice}.
+Two of the most widely used modules employed in the sampler designs are filter banks and periodic modulation \cite{Papoulis1977,LinVai1998,gardner1986spectral,MisEld2010Theory2Practice}.
+These sampling-theoretic works, however, were not based on capacity as a metric in the sampler design.

-On the other hand, the Shannon-Nyquist sampling theorem has frequently been used to investigate analog waveform channels (e.g. \cite{Med2000,MedGal2002,Bello1963,BiglieriProakisShamai1998,ForUng1998}).
-One key paradigm to determine or bound the channel capacity is converting the continuous-time channel into a set of parallel discrete-time channels, under the premise that sampling, when it is performed at or above the Nyquist rate, preserves information.
-In addition, the effects upon capacity of oversampling have been investigated in the presence of quantization \cite{Sha1994,KochLap2010}.
-However, none of these works considered the effect of reduced-rate sampling upon capacity.
+On the other hand, the Shannon-Nyquist sampling theorem has frequently been invoked to investigate the capacity of analog waveform channels (e.g. \cite{Med2000,Bello1963}).
+The effects upon capacity of oversampling have been investigated as well in the presence of quantization \cite{Sha1994,KochLap2010}.
+However, none of these works considered the effect of undersampling upon capacity.
 Another recent line of work \cite{PelegShamai} investigated the tradeoff between sparse coding and subsampling in AWGN channels, but did not consider capacity-achieving input distributions.